bbc/rd-taster-pilot-documentation/overview/analytics-documentation.md

   Enums = Echo.Enums,             // Enums
   ConfigKeys = Echo.ConfigKeys,   // Key names to use in config            Environment = Echo.Environment; // Class to allow overriding default behaviour var echo = new EchoClient(
-    'taster',                    // App Name
-    Enums.ApplicationType.WEB   // App Type
+    'taster',                    // App Name - leave as taster Enums.ApplicationType.WEB   // App Type
   );

   //set bbc\_site managed label - this label is mandatory and is required to assign data in comscore to the correct BBC product: echo.addManagedLabel(Enums.ManagedLabels.BBC\_SITE, "taster");

-  echo.addLabel("pilot_name”,"your-pilot-name");
+  // Change your-pilot-name to your pilot ID echo.addLabel("pilot_name”,"your-pilot-name");

-  //You can optionally set the version of your application: echo.setAppVersion('1.0.0');
+  // You can optionally set the version of your application: echo.setAppVersion('1.0.0');

-  echo.viewEvent("taster.pilot.your-pilot-name.internal.home.page");
+  // Change your-pilot-name to your pilot ID echo.viewEvent("taster.pilot.your-pilot-name.internal.home.page");
 });
 ```